FireChickenProductivity/tic-tac-toe-game/README.md

 ## What could be improved on
 The teamwork could have been better.
 It would have helped if teammates stated expectations more clearly upfront.
 More work should have gone into making submitted code easier for others to understand.

-The instructions have been insufficiently clear during earlier iterations of the project.
+The game instructions have been insufficiently clear during earlier iterations of the project.
 Quality documentation should have gotten higher priority.
 The game should have also been designed to better help users figure out how to use it such as by displaying helpful messages.